-Unexpected Ways the Government Shutdown Might Affect You
+Unexpected Ways The Government Shutdown Might Affect You

 As the federal government enters the second full week of its partial shutdown, federal workers aren't the only ones who will be affected.